 The Sex Discrimination Ordinance covers discrimination in the field of employment on the grounds of sex, gender reassignment and being married.
 It is likely that the Committee will suggest that the Sex Discrimination Ordinance is repealed and relevant provisions incorporated into new multi-ground discrimination legislation (see further information here www.gov.gg/discrimination).

-The consultation closed on 26th October 2018 and a high-level summary of findings will be published in December 2018.
+The consultation closed on 26th October 2018.
+A high-level summary of findings is available in the downloads section on this page.